k14s/design-docs/ytt/001-schemas/README.md

 ## Open Questions

+- How should schema work with ytt libraries?
+  - How do we support data values that are targetting a dependency library?
 - Are there needs around versioning schema?
 - How will code defined in a schema file make its way into the execution context of the target "template"?
   - e.g. function supporting validation